jimm/pmserver/README.md

 List all open input and output ports.

-## o[pen] i[nput] N
+## o[pen] i[nput] INPUT

-Opens input port number N.
+Opens an input port. `INPUT` can either be a port number or name.

-## o[pen] o[utput] N
+## o[pen] o[utput] OUTPUT

-Opens output port number N.
+Opens an input port. `OUTPUT` can either be a port number or name.

 ## s[end] @file | .file | b[ b...]

 Sends either the contents of a file (@ for ASCII hex bytes, . for binary) or bytes to the open input.
 Byte values `b` are in hex.

 Bytes can be strung together without spaces between them.
-If a byte string is more than one character long then all hex numbers in it must be two hex digits long.
+If a byte string is more than one character long (as all status and system message start bytes will be) then all hex numbers in it must be two hex digits long.
+Examples:
+- `b90` `b30` `bff` sends a note on message
+- `b80` `b30` `bff` sends the corresponding note off message
+- `b9030ff` sends the same note on, and `b8030ff` the same note off

 ## r[eceive]